Inflationary magnetogenesis of primordial magnetic fields with multiple vector fields: Summary and Discussion

 \section{Summary and Discussion}

 In this paper, we discuss the inflationary magnetogenesis base on the multiple vector fields model.
 The main problems of inflationary magnetogenesis are strong coupling broblem and backreaction problem which are both related to the coupling function $f(\phi)$.
 To avoid the strong coupling problem, $f(\phi)$ should be decreasing function.
-However, decreasing coupling function will lead to the backreaction problem.
-Therefore, single coupling function cannot solve both the strong coupling problem and the backreaction problem at the same time.
+However, decreasing the coupling function will lead to a backreaction problem.
+Therefore, a single coupling function cannot solve both the strong coupling problem and the backreaction problem at the same time.

-One way to introduce more coupling functions is consider the multiple vector fields.
-Instead of single coupling function, we consider the coupling matrix whose matrix elements are function of scalar field $\phi$ which drive the inflation.
+One way to introduce more coupling functions is to consider the multiple vector fields.
+Instead of a single coupling function, we consider the coupling matrix whose matrix elements are a function of the scalar field $\phi$ which drive the inflation.
 We use the method of Hamiltonian dynamics to get the evolution equations of electromagnetic fields and the Gauss constraint first.
-Then apply these evolution equations to inflation era.
+Then apply these evolution equations to the inflation era.

 We found that in addition to the generalized Wornskian condition \eqref{e35}, there is another orthonormalization condition for mode function $\bar{A}^A_h$, i.e. \eqref{e36}.
-In single vector model, this condition reduce to trivial equation.
-However, in multiple vector fields case, this condition is non-trivial.
+In the single vector model, this condition reduces to a trivial equation.
+However, in multiple vector fields cases, this condition is non-trivial.
 This condition limits the setting of initial conditions for the mode function as the Wornskian condition.
-In this paper, we set the initial condition of different mode functions to be the same BD vacuum \eqref{e50}, which satisfy both \eqref{e35} and \eqref{e36}.
+In this paper, we set the initial condition of different mode functions to be the same BD vacuum \eqref{e50}, which satisfies both \eqref{e35} and \eqref{e36}.